Proximity-induced equilibrium supercurrent and perfect superconducting diode effect due to band asymmetry: Topological defects

 This is an anomalous charge non-conservation that resembles the chiral anomaly in 1D quantum Hall edges and 3D Weyl semimetals \citep{Hosur2013a,Hu:2019aa,Burkov2018,Maeda2DAnomaly,NielsenABJ,Wang2017,YanFelserReview,ArmitageWeylDiracReview,Bulmash2015}.
 Like the chiral anomaly, charge depleted from one region appears in a different region that could be macroscopically far away.
-Also, the violation is enabled by a ``charge reservoir'' in both cases -- the parent superconductor for the BASC and bulk (high-energy) bands for the 1D (3D) chiral anomaly.
+Also, the violation is enabled by a ``charge reservoir'' in both cases -- the parent SC for the BASC and a bulk insulator for the chiral anomaly.
 On the other hand, the charge non-conservation here differs from that in the chiral anomaly in crucial ways.
-Firstly, it can occur in any number of dimensions, including 2D, where a chiral anomaly is absent.
-Moreover, it depends on material details whereas the chiral anomaly is fixed by universal constants $e$ and $\hbar$.
+Firstly, it can occur in any number of dimensions in principle -- including 2D, where a chiral anomaly is absent.
+Moreover, it depends on material details whereas the chiral anomaly is determined by universal constants $e$ and $\hbar$.

-Such anomalous non-conservation of charge does not occur in isolated superconductors.
-Even though their mean-field condensates violate charge conservation, the nature of the violation is different: they break gauge symmetry spontaneously, which leads to charge non-conserving microscopic processes such as Andreev reflection at boundaries and interfaces, but the bulk material still conserves charge.
-Inhomogeneities do create local currents at equilibrium, for example, around superconductor vortices, but the continuity equation and time-independence of equilibrium ensure that such currents form loops and are divergence-free.
-Thus, they do not form local sources or sinks of charge or pump it across long distances.
+Such anomalous non-conservation of charge does not occur in isolated SCs.
+Even though their mean-field condensates violate charge conservation, the nature of the violation is very different.
+In particular, they break gauge symmetry spontaneously, which leads to charge non-conserving microscopic processes such as Andreev reflection at an interface with a non-superconducting material.
+However, the actual bulk material still conserves particle number and obeys the continuity equation.
+Inhomogeneities do create local currents in the equilibrium state, for example, around SC vortices.
+However, the continuity equation and time-independence of equilibrium ensure that such currents necessarily form loops and are divergence-free.
+Thus, they do not contain local sources or sinks or charge, let alone a mechanism for pumping charge non-locally over macroscopic distances.
 The latter is a unique property of BASCs.